 C402.6.5 Air intakes, exhaust openings, stairways and shafts.
-Stairway enclosures, elevator shaft vents and other outdoor air intakes and exhaust openings integral to the building thermal envelope shall be provided with dampers in accordance with Section C403.7.7.
+Stairway enclosures,

+C402.6.6 Vestibules.

 C402.6.6 Vestibules.
 Building entrances shall be protected with an enclosed vestibule.
 Doors opening into and out of the vestibule equipped with self-closing devices.
 Vestibules shall be designed so that in passing through the vestibule it is not necessary for the interior and exterior doors to open at the same time.
 The installation of one or more revolving doors in the building entrance shall not eliminate the requirement that a vestibule be provided on any doors adjacent to revolving doors.